dd-Splunk/splunk-dbconnect/README.md

 # Splunk-DBCONNECT

-## Test DB connect APIs
+Tests Splunk DBConnect (DBX) configuration through REST API calls.

+## Configuration workflow

+The Docker `compose.yml` will configure:

-This will configure a standalone Splunk instance with:
+1. A standalone Splunk instance `so1`with:

     - dedicated event index named `test`
     - the DBX application installed
-- MySQ addon-on for DBX
+    - MySQL addon-on for DBX

-a sidecar container will configure:
+1. A sidecar container `so1-init` that will configure the Splunk instance with:

-- a databse identity
+    - a database identity
     - a database connection
-- a databas input with a rising column
+    - a database input with a rising column sending data to the index `test`

-and finally a MySQL standalone database server configured with:
+1. Finally a MySQL standalone database server `db`configured with:

     - a DB user
     - a database
     - a table
     - an initial row